 - After the bath, vermilion paste is applied to the Linga, symbolizing virtue.

-- Leaves of the Bilwa tree (Aegle marmelos) are traditionally used for Shiva puja.
+- Leaves of the Bilwa tree (Aegle Marmelos) are traditionally used for Shiva puja.

 - Ber (jujube fruit) and beetle leaves are also offered.